401 Unauthorized

 • HOBA

-Short for HTTP Origin-Bound Authentication, is a scheme that does not require the server to maintain a list of stored passwords, and thus is not vulnerable to phishing attacks RFC 7486.
+Short for HTTP Origin-Bound Authentication, a scheme not requiring the server to store passwords, making the scheme resistant to phishing attacks.

 • Mutual

-Mutual authentication, also known as two-way authentication, is similar to the basic and digest authentication schemes, with the difference that the server is guaranteed to know the client’s encrypted password.
-Essentially, the client and server authenticate each other before the interaction continues RFC 8120.
+Also known as two-way authentication, similar to basic and digest schemes, with the difference the server is guaranteed to know the client's encrypted password.
+Both client and server authenticate each other before the interaction continues.

 • AWS4-HMAC-SHA256

-This is an authentication algorithm designed to provide authentication information to Amazon Web Services AWS S3 API Reference.
+An authentication algorithm providing authentication information to Amazon Web Services AWS S3 API Reference.

-More than one Authentication method can be specified by the server, either on multiple lines or a single, comma-delimited line.
-When the client has the credentials required, they are sent to the server using the Authorization request header.
+More than one Authentication method is specified by the server on multiple lines or a single comma-delimited line.
+When the client has the required credentials, they are sent using the Authorization request header.

 Example

-In the example, the client requests a resource and the server responds with the 401 Unauthorized status code to indicate that the resource is protected.
-As part of the response, the server indicates that it supports both basic authorization and mutual authorization.
-The client responds by stating that it is providing a username:password pair using the basic authentication protocol, which is specified in the Authorization header.
-Finally, the server responds by transmitting the requested resource.
+The client requests a resource and the server responds with 401 Unauthorized to indicate the resource is protected.
+The server indicates support for both Basic and Mutual authorization.
+The client responds with a username:password pair using the Basic authentication protocol, specified in the Authorization header.
+The server then transmits the requested resource.

 Initial request